DSP vs DMP: Differences and Similarities

 Media buyers, ad publishers, and marketers often use data management platforms to get more comprehensive control over their data and then turn these data insights into something actionable and of high value.
 Besides, Econsultancy study shows that 68% of digital marketers consider DMP to be the key factor that reshapes programmatic future.
-For that matter, DMPs (data management platforms) are aimed to link all customer information and store it in a one, centralized location.
+For that matter, DMPs (data management platforms) are aimed to link all customer information and store it in a single centralized location.
 However, a DMP itself cannot perform much without being linked to another tech solution.
 Once your audience is segmented, you can serve your ads to consumers with the help of a demand-side platform (DSP).

 Let’s compare: DMP vs DSP in details

 It may sound as if there’s a subtle difference between DSP and DMP, but actually, the contrast is huge, particularly in:

 |The way data is gathered||Demand-side platforms can collect data only from marketing campaigns.||Data management platforms might accumulate diverse sorts of data.|

 |The way data is controlled||DSP is a software merely for inventory buyers.||DMP allows accessing all types of 1st, 2nd, and 3rd party data at the time, or export this data via specific functionality.
 DMP can also collect data from your CRM.|